-The main advantage is that the photographer sees the same frame that he will have in the final image, no matter what lens he is using (since the two are identical).
+The main advantage is that the photographer sees the same frame he will have in the final image, no matter what lens he uses (since the two are identical).

-Another advantage is that manual focus is easier.
-The focusing mechanism works on both lenses at the same time and the image that appears in the viewfinder is large enough to see clearly if it is perfectly in focus.
+Another advantage is that manual focus is more straightforward.
+The focusing mechanism works on both lenses simultaneously, and the image that appears in the viewfinder is large enough to see clearly if it is entirely in focus.
 Screens or focus foils could also be used for more precision.

 EVIL / mirrorless / mirrorless cameras

 EVIL cameras are the natural evolution of SLR cameras.

 They are interchangeable lens cameras and have practically the same characteristics as SLR cameras.